hotchemi/Android-Rate/README.md

 1. App is launched more than 10 days later than installation.
 Chenge via `AppRate.setInstallDays(int)`.
 2. App is launched more than 10 times.
 Change via `AppRate.setLaunchTimes(int)`.
 3. App is launched more than 2 days after neutral button clicked.
 Change via `AppRate.setRemindInterval(int)`.
-4. App shows neutra dialog(Remind me later) by default.
+4. App shows neutral dialog(Remind me later) by default.
 Change via `setShowNeutralButton(boolean)`.
+5. To specify the callback when the button is pressed.
+The same value as the second argument of `DialogInterface.OnClickListener#onClick` will be passed in the argument of `onClickButton`.
-4. Setting `AppRate.setDebug(boolean)` will ensure that the rating request is shown each time the app is launched. **This feature is only development!**.
+6. Setting `AppRate.setDebug(boolean)` will ensure that the rating request is shown each time the app is launched. **This feature is only development!**.

 ### Event Tracking